Semiconductor & AI Infrastructure Hub (HSAIH)

 The mission for Moisés

-Central America's first semiconductor safehaven.
+The first safe haven for semiconductors in the Western Hemisphere in Central America.
 Proof that origin does not determine destiny.

 Transparent.